List of The Pretender characters: Miss Parker

-A child of The Centre, "Miss Parker" has grown up within the Blue Cove complex, both her father and mother playing pivotal roles in the organization.
-Her father, "Mr. Parker," is apparently the local administrator to the Blue Cove branch of the Centre.
+A child of the Centre, "Miss Parker" has grown up within the Blue Cove complex, with both her father and mother playing pivotal roles in the organization.
+Her father, "Mr. Parker", is apparently the local administrator of the Blue Cove branch of the Centre.
 Miss Parker has a twin brother named Lyle, who was at first believed to be stillborn.
-When she was still a young girl, her mother Catherine Parker adopted a girl named Faith who was dying of leukemia.
+When she was still a young girl, her mother Catherine Parker adopted a girl named Faith, who was dying of leukemia.

 Soon after Faith's adoption, Catherine gave birth to Miss Parker's half-brother, Ethan.
-This child was the result of Project Mirage, in which Catherine Parker was impregnated with sperm from Jarod's father Major Charles (making Ethan Jarod's half-brother as well).
+This child was the result of Project Mirage, in which Catherine Parker was impregnated with sperm from Jarod's father Major Charles (making Ethan, Jarod's half-brother, as well).
 The Centre scientist Mr. Raines (who is also Mr. Parker's brother) delivered the child and then apparently killed Catherine.
 Miss Parker was told that her mother committed suicide.
 Faith died shortly afterward.
 Miss Parker only learned as an adult, thanks partly to Jarod, that her mother had actually been killed.
 The full circumstances of Catherine Parker's death vary depending on who is giving the account.
-As an adult, Miss Parker also learned that her biological father is in fact Raines.
+As an adult, Miss Parker also learned that her biological father is, in fact, Raines.

 As a young girl, Miss Parker met secretly with Jarod while he was also a child at the Centre.
 Miss Parker gave Jarod his first kiss when they were young.
-By adulthood, circumstances change and Miss Parker seems to hold Jarod in contempt.
+By adulthood, circumstances had changed and Miss Parker seems to hold Jarod in contempt.
 Miss Parker becomes a formidable field operative for the Centre before eventually joining the "corporate" side of the organization.
-When Jarod escapes the Centre, Miss Parker is "recalled from Corporate" and assigned to re-capture him.
+When Jarod escapes the Centre, Miss Parker is "recalled from Corporate" and assigned to recapture him.
 Her anger towards the rogue Pretender increases as he repeatedly eludes and humiliates her.
 Despite this, Jarod helps Miss Parker learn more about her own past and comes to her aid when she is in danger, even when it risks his own safety.

 As the series progresses, Miss Parker's attitude toward Jarod softens, though not by much.
-When she and Jarod discover their shared links on the Isle of Carthis, they nearly have a romantic interlude.
-Eventually however, Miss Parker ignores Jarod's pleas and allows him to be apprehended by the Centre.
+When Jarod and she discover their shared links on the Isle of Carthis, they nearly have a romantic interlude.
+Eventually, however, Miss Parker ignores Jarod's pleas and allows him to be apprehended by the Centre.
 Jarod manages to escape again, and Miss Parker is returned to her task of hunting him.
 She later receives another phone call from her longtime enemy, but this time they do not trade insults as usual.
 Miss Parker warns that she will continue to be coming after him, but wishes him luck in his journey to find his family.